rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Monitoramento-Telegraf/index.md

-# :material-bookmark: Juniper Vjunos Monitoring Telegraf
+# :material-bookmark: Juniper vJunos Monitoring Telegraf

 This lab simulates, via Containerlab, the interconnection between three routers representing the GO–MS–MT connection in the RNP backbone, with dynamic routing via OSPF, flow export via IPFIX, and monitoring via SNMP/Telemetry using Telegraf, InfluxDB, Chronograf, and Grafana.